 Nason coached at Lake Providence before taking the Crossett job.

 “I was really looking forward to getting a lot of things implemented this spring, but everybody is in the same boat,” he said.
 “When we are allowed to come back, we’re going to have to go straight on to the football field and forego the weight room.”

-Nason said the scariest part is not knowing what the future holds for school and all other activities because of the virus.
+Nason said the scariest part is not knowing what the future holds because of the virus.

 “None of us in our lifetime have ever been through anything like this,” Nason said.
 “We’re just doing everything we can to abide by what local, state and national leaders are telling us.
 The most important thing is the safety of our people.
 This is definitely unchartered waters.”